 "Show me your flowchart and conceal your tables, and I shall continue to be mystified.
 Show me your tables, and I won't usually need your flowchart; it'll be obvious." — Fred Brooks, The Mythical Man Month

-Looking at the diagram below, the class Multivalent
+Looking at the diagram below, the class Multivalent,

 at top center, is the central point for shared state.

-s, which correspond to top-level windows.
+It holds Browsers, which correspond to top-level windows.

-holds a document tree,
+Each Browser holds a document tree,

-with exactly one Root
+with exactly one Root.

 The document tree includes in one unified tree